LowCards is a Citi partner. These offers, valid when the article was written, may have expired. .

 Bank of America® Cash Rewards Credit Card

 The Bank of America® Cash Rewards Credit Card is an outstanding cash back card.
 It offers 1% cash back on all purchases, but 2% on transactions made at grocery stores and at wholesale clubs, and 3% on a category of your choice: gas, online shopping, dining, travel, home improvement/furnishings or drug stores.
 These increased payouts are applicable on up to $2,500 in combined choice category/grocery store/wholesale club purchases each quarter.
 Cardholders can update their choice category for future purchases once each calendar month using the Mobile banking app or Online banking, or do nothing and the category stays the same.
-If you’re a Bank of America Preferred Rewards client, you can receive a 25% – 75% rewards bonus on every purchase.
+If you’re a Bank of America Preferred Rewards member, you can earn 25% – 75% more cash back on every purchase.
 New customers can earn a $200 online cash rewards bonus after spending $1,000 in the first 90 days of opening an account.
 In addition, new applicants will get 15 billing cycles of 0% APR on both new purchases and balance transfers.
 The balance transfers must be completed within 60 days of account opening, and a 3% balance transfer fee applies.
-The card has an APR ranging from 16.24% - 26.24% Variable APR on purchases, depending on your credit worthiness.
+The card has an APR ranging from 15.74% - 25.74% Variable APR on purchases, depending on your credit worthiness.
 The card has no annual fee but there is a 3% foreign transaction fee on transactions made outside of the United States.

 The Chase Freedom card offers card holders 5% cash back on rotating categories each quarter—up to $1,500.
 This year, from January through March, the bonus categories included gas stations, Internet/Cable/Phone services, and mobile payments.
 From now until June, grocery stores, PayPal, and Chase Pay are the bonus categories.
 All other purchases earn 1% cash back.